kushguptacse/designPattern/README.md

 5. As a best practice create constructor inside builder with mandatory fields which will call DTO constructor. and non mandatory fields will be set via different chaining builder method. in this way it is sure that object cannot be created without mandatory fields.

 **Simple Factory ->**<br/>
-1.	here we simply move the instantiation logic to other class and most commonly to the static method of that seperate class.
+1.	here we simply move the instantiation logic to other class and most commonly to the static method of that separate class.
 2. It is used when we want to create different instances according to some fields passed as arguments to the static method conditionally.
 3. It is different then Factory design pattern.
 4.  java.test.NumberFormat is example of simple factory.